-- 1. to increase the use of the chalkboard by the researcher - 2. to increase learner participation in lessons - to arrange and allow learners to work on their own in the control and individualistic groups.
+- 1. to increase the use of the chalkboard by the researcher - 2. to increase learner participation in lessons? of the - 3. to arrange and allow learners to work on their own in the control and individualistic groups.

 6.2 Sociometric Scale Nominations